simplefractal/learnathon-neural-networks/readme.md

 * back propagation -
 	in order for neural network to learn this must happen - when summation of y hat - y values squared is back propagated through neural network and then weights are adjusted accordingly

+## LINEAR REGRESSION MODEL

+* in simple linear regression an independent variable is used to predict a dependent variable

+* we use this model in artificial neural networks

 ## GRADIENT DESCENT

-* brute forcing doing millions of combinations to adjust weights in neural network is not efficient at all and cannot be done with more complex networks so we have the gradient descent method
+* brute forcing doing millions of combinations to adjust weights in neural network is not efficient at all and cannot be done with more complex networks so in neural networks the gradient descent algorithm is used

+* is just one way to learn the weight coefficients of a linear regression model

+* optimization algorithm where weights are updated incrementally after each epoch(pass over training dataset)

 * best way to figure out weights while minimizing cost function

+* object - the cost function(something like the sum of squared errors or SSE) must be minimized which will then increase accuracy of prediction

 * go from solving a problem in 10^57 years to minutes or hours